davenquinn/xenoliths/paper/text/chapters/04-depth-constraints.md

 garnet--spinel mixing, a spinel-weighted metastable assemblage is possible even at higher pressures.

+As shown in `Figure
+cr-number`, samples in the high-temperature cohort (CK-3, CK-4, and CK-6) have higher spinel Cr# than the low-temperature samples.
+This enrichment in refractory Cr arises from the increased depletion of these samples and expands the stability field of spinel against garnet to deeper depths.

-Though @Klemme2000 and @Klemme2004 suggest a significantly higher-pressure and more complex phase transition, these differences are focused at high temperatures and pressures, and the rough estimate of the garnet-in pressure given by @ONeill1981 is sufficiently accurate at T < 1200 ºC. `Figure depth` shows this depth increases estimated by this empirical relationship (with error bars of 0.15 GPa).
-Though not rigorous, this simple treatment shows that the maximum possible entrainment depths of the high temperature samples increase by up to 15 km, from ~65 km for the low-temperature samples, to maximum depths of ~80 km for the high-temperature cohort.
+Though @Robinson1998, @Klemme2000, and @Klemme2004 show a higher-pressure and
+more complex phase transition than originally understood, these differences are focused at high temperatures and pressures.
+The rough estimate of the garnet-in pressure given by @ONeill1981 is sufficiently accurate at T < 1200 ºC and is used to graphically illustrate the high-pressure constraint on the Crystal Knob xenoliths. `Figure depth` shows the phase-transition depths estimated by this empirical relationship, given the Cr# of each sample (with error bars of 0.15 GPa).
+This simple treatment shows that the maximum possible entrainment depths of the high-Cr samples increase by up to 15 km relative to Cr-free compositions, from ~65 km for the low-temperature samples to maximum depths of ~80 km for the high-temperature cohort.

 ### Ca-in-olivine barometer